 Health services encompasses a broad area, from grassroots initiatives to large healthcare institutions.
 The ultimate goal is to understand, manage, and improve how we attempt to keep people healthy and how we treat them when they're not.
-It involves knowledge and skills in many areas, including biology, anthropology, sociology, psychology, epidemiology, business, management, pharmacology and law.
+It involves knowledge and skills in many areas, including biology, anthropology, sociology, public health, psychology, epidemiology, finance, business, management, pharmacology and law.

 Renee Cadzow, PhD